This post has partner links that I may receive compensation for at no cost to you. Thank you!

 Finland has a strong beer scene, which isn’t surprising since it’s a good place to stay inside & drink for much of the year.
 Helsinki is filled with fantastic craft beer bars featuring local Finnish beers, as well as breweries from all over the world.
 While it’s not a huge city, it has a disproportionately high number of excellent bars to drink beer in.
 All of the places I visited were within walking distance of each other in the city center.
-Here are some of my favorite craft beer bars in Helsinki.
+Here is my guide to the best craft beer in Helsinki.

 My first stop in Helsinki was Bruuveri, which is located in the maze of Kamppi train station/shopping center, which reminded me of Japan.
 From the outside, it looked just like any other store.
 Inside, it was a huge space with a large bar and plenty of seating (plus a smoking area, for those who are so inclined).
 People line up for beer, which is so much better than crowding a bar.
 I wish more places would do this.

 Bruuveri makes their own beer in addition to their selection of craft beer from Finland, but unfortunately they did not have one of them on when I was there.
 They had decent bar snacks as well.

 My second stop was Bryggeri, a brewery/restaurant in central Helsinki.
 There was a small bar upstairs, plus a larger restaurant downstairs.
 I expected a bit bigger of a beer selection, but I enjoyed sampling their beers.
 The place understandably smells of a brewery, which is a smell I love.
 It made me nostalgic for the couple of times I’ve lived near breweries.

 Bryggeri also sells sahti, a traditional Finnish beer made with juniper.
 It was… interesting.
 I can’t say I’d have it again, but I was glad to have tried it.